dcbaker/cython/docs/src/quickstart/cythonize.rst

 .. figure:: htmlreport.png

-Note that Cython deduces the type of local variables based on their assignments (including as loop variable targets) which can also cut down on the need to explicitly specify types everywhere.
+Note that Cython0 deduces the type of local variables based on their assignments (including as loop variable targets) which can also cut down on the need to explicitly specify types everywhere.
 For example, declaring ``dx`` to be of type double above is unnecessary, as is declaring the type of ``s`` in the last version (where the return type of ``f`` is known to be a C double.)
-A notable exception, however, is *integer types used in arithmetic expressions*, as Cython is unable to ensure that an overflow would not occur (and so falls back to ``object`` in case Python's bignums are needed).
+A notable exception, however, is *integer types used in arithmetic expressions*, as Cython0 is unable to ensure that an overflow would not occur (and so falls back to ``object`` in case Python's bignums are needed).
 To allow inference of C integer types, set the ``infer_types`` :ref:`directive <compiler-directives>` to ``True``.
 This directive